 - Comparing patient responses with your colleagues

-- Sharing content with future exam candidates
+- Sharing content with other or future exam candidates

 - Posting information online